Day 1Arrive in Ho Chi Minh City, Vietnam

 Day 10Cruising: Konpong Louang–Kampong Tralach

 Today, start your sightseeing at the SILVERMITH VILLAGE of Konpong Louang.
 Here you will see talented craftsmen use age-old techniques to turn pure silver into works of art.
 Continue on to Kampong Tralach for an OX CART RIDE past rice paddy fields and the beautiful Cambodian countryside.
 Along the way, stop to MEET A LOCAL FARMER and learn about his daily life.
 Return to the ship for lunch.
 This afternoon, cruise up the Tonle River to Tonle Sap (Great Lake).
 After the rainy season, this massive body of water can cover around 10,000 square miles and is the perfect breeding ground for fish, which play a vital role in providing food for people living on the lake.
 (Breakfast, Lunch, Dinner)NOTE: During low water conditions, generally mid-December to August, we will not be able to cruise up the Tonle River to Tonle Sap.
-Low water conditions vary from year to year, depending on rainfall so this will be evaluated on a cruise-by-cruise basis.
+Low water conditions vary from year to year so this will be evaluated on a cruise-by-cruise basis.

 Day 11Cruising: Siem Reap (Disembarkation)